Bangladesh Lamps PLC.

-Directors’ Report for the year ended on 30 June 2022
+Directors’ Report for the year ended 30 June 2025

 Assalamu Alaikum.
-On behalf of the Board of Directors and myself, I am pleased to welcome you to the 61st Annual General Meeting of Bangladesh Lamps Limited and present before you the Annual Report and Audited Financial Statements of the Company for the year ended 30 June 2022.
+On behalf of the Board of Directors and myself, I am pleased to welcome you to the 64th Annual General Meeting of Bangladesh Lamps PLC. and present before you the Annual Report and Audited Financial Statements of the Company for the year ended 30 June 2025.

 Business Performance